-Another online meeting to review the redesign is proposed on February 4, 2021 prior to the next HPC hearing.
+Another online meeting to review the redesign was held on February 4, 2021 to review the proposed changes and hear neighborhood feedback.
 Neighborhood engagement is planned throughout the land use review process and the website will be frequently updated through final Certificate of Occupancy.